weijianzhang/paper-evolving-graphs2/README.md

-## A Closer Look at Time-Preserving Paths on Evolving Graphs
+## A Closer Look at Network Flow on Evolving Graphs

 #### How to compile this manuscript